-Each configured channel should define the targetted SDI routing device and the default level on that router to use.
-Inside this configuration, add each input you intended to use.
+Each configured channel should define the targeted SDI routing device and the default level on that router to use.
+To start configuring channel, press the button next to the required channel.

-For each input, define the expected output (shown below) – the "Name" parameter for the output is just used descriptively in the metadata, the critical value is the PORT number:
+For each input, define the expected output.
+To do this, press the The "Name" parameter for the output is just used descriptively in the metadata, the critical value is the PORT number:

 With SOAP services enabled, a specific BXF message may be submitted allowing a BXF Record List message to be sent to Cinegy Traffic Gateway.